canvas element | canvas object

 Gets a collection of objects that are based on the value of the class attribute.

 Gets a collection of objects that are based on the specified element names within a specified namespace.

 Determines whether an attribute that has the specified namespace and name exists.

 Determines whether an object matches the specified selector.

-Returns a blob object from a canvas image or drawing.
+Returns a blob object encoded as a PNG format from a canvas image or drawing.